 Headquartered in New York, the company was founded in 1997 and is currently one of the leading providers of innovative health solutions that transform the administrative and clinical side of healthcar..
 Read more

-Modernizing Medicine® provides an all-in-one suite of specialty-specific solutions, including its EHR system, EMA®, Practice Management, Analytics, Business Operations Services, Inventory Management, ..
+Modernizing Medicine® EHR Software provides an all-in-one suite of specialty-specific solutions, including its electronic health record system, EMA®, Practice Management, Analytics, Business Operation..
 Read more

 Nextech specifically caters to specialties namely Ophthalmology, Plastic Surgery, and Dermatology, and can also be applied at a Medical Spa.
 It’s also listed as a preferred option for Ophthalmologists..
 Read more

-Meditech EMR serves a diverse variety of medical health specialty practices.
-It offers excellent flexibility and adaptability due to which it is the preferred vendor for health settings with specific ..
+Meditech EMR Software serves a diverse variety of medical health specialty practices.
+It offers excellent flexibility and adaptability due to which it is the preferred vendor for health settings with ..
 Read more

 Yours is a unique niche and you deserve specially designed tools to get your work done.
 No, general software simply won’t do.
 Below we’ll prove it to you.